Safe and Inclusive at Seven Hills Middle School

 SHP is in the business of creating environments that help people learn, grow and thrive, and we can all agree that pre-teens and young teenagers are a group that can benefit from a little extra attention and care.
 So when our team was tapped by The Seven Hills School to expand and renovate its middle school building in Cincinnati, we were committed to creating a safe and inclusive space where students could explore their identities, experiment with independence and more comfortably navigate the challenging landscape of middle school.

-Learn more about our work on the middle school building of the Seven Hills School in our latest case study: CLICK HERE FOR INSTANT ACCESS.
+Learn more about our work at Seven Hills Middle School in our latest case study.

 Recommended for You